tomokoelif/cat_lovers/README.md

 - **Heroku** - Deployment and hosting
 - **Balsamiq** - Wireframes and design prototypes

+## AI Implementation and Orchestration

+### Use Cases and Reflections:
+  - **Code Creation:**
+    - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
+    - I asked Copilot everything in Japanese.
+So the comment became japanese in the code.
+  - **Debugging:**
+    - Reflection: Key interventions included resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.
+  - **Performance and UX Optimization:**
+    - Reflection: Minimal manual adjustments were needed to apply AI-driven improvements, which enhanced application speed and user experience for all users.
+  - **Automated Unit Testing:**
+    - Reflection: Adjustments were made to improve test coverage and ensure alignment with functionality.
+Prompts were used to generate inclusive test cases that considered edge cases for accessibility.

+- **Overall Impact:**
+  - AI tools streamlined repetitive tasks, enabling focus on high-level development.
+  - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
+  - Challenges included contextual adjustments to AI-generated outputs, which were resolved effectively, enhancing inclusivity.

 ## **Testing**
  testing result is here ! ()